 If you experience any issues, see AWS Support Knowledge Center: Why can’t I connect to an S3 bucket using a gateway VPC endpoint?.

 You do not need to set up a connection between the performance tier and the capacity tier as long as Cloud Manager has the required permissions.
 Cloud Manager enables a VNet service endpoint for you if the Cloud Manager policy has the appropriate permission:

 The permissions are included in the latest Cloud Manager policy.

 Tiering data from read-write volumes

-Cloud Volumes ONTAP can tier cold data on read-write volumes to cost-effective object storage, freeing up the performance tier for hot data.
+Cloud Volumes ONTAP can tier inactive data on read-write volumes to cost-effective object storage, freeing up the performance tier for hot data.